Focus That Pays: Guard 20 Hours Weekly and Hit $50K Months for $35K–$50K Operators

 “Let me get back to you this afternoon,” instead of an immediate response

-An agency owner implemented this system at $38,000/month revenue.
-Team of 4.
-Used to be available all day for questions.
+An agency owner implemented this system when revenue was at $38,000 per month, with a team of four, after years of being available all day for questions.

 Before: